Dozerex-creationz/Dozerex/README.md

 # Dozerex
-All my attempts of bull-shit
+All my attempts of bull-shit in C